 The key is to invest just enough time to make your resume strong enough to keep you in the running once you’ve gotten your foot in the door.

-At NSC, we compiled all of the available research and advice into what we’ve found to be the highest value, safest bet, 30-minute resume creation template [click here to download our free template now!] -- that still increases the odds of a recruiter or resume review software paying attention when you submit online.
+That’s why I compiled all of the available research and advice into what we’ve found to be the highest value, safest bet, 30-minute resume creation template that still increases the odds of a recruiter or resume review software paying attention when you submit online.

 1. Your resume must clearly answer the question “Why should I hire you?”